Chart Color Schemes

 Brabham is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Brabham's cultural diversity is notable, with 43.7% speaking a language other than English at home and 45.7% born overseas.
-Christianity is the dominant religion, accounting for 40.4%.
-The most pronounced overrepresentation is in the 'Other' category, comprising 8.6%, significantly higher than Greater Perth's average of 2.4%.
+Brabham's cultural diversity is notable, with 43.7% of its population speaking a language other than English at home and 45.7% born overseas.
+Christianity is the predominant religion in Brabham, comprising 40.4% of the population.
+The category 'Other' in religion is substantially higher than the Greater Perth average, making up 8.6% of Brabham's population compared to the regional average of 2.4%.

 Frequently Asked Questions - Diversity